benjamincrozat/content/posts/tailwind-css-best-practices.md

 Canonical:
 Audio:
 Published at: 2023-12-22
-Modified at:
+Modified at: 2024-03-15
 Categories: css, tailwind-css
 ---

 ## Introduction to Tailwind CSS best practices, tips, and tricks

 [Tailwind CSS](/tailwind-css) is my go-to CSS framework since 2018.
 I didn't use anything else since then, seriously!
+So naturally, I have **a lot** to say about it and I hope you will find this big article helpful!

-Therefore, I think I'm in the right position to teach a thing or two to people who also fell in love with it.
+**And by the way, if this article isn't enough, I can recommend you "[Level up with Tailwind CSS](recommends/level-up-tailwind-css)" from Shruti Balasa, which is way more skilled at Tailwind CSS and CSS in general than I am.
+You won't reget it.**

 ## Extend Tailwind CSS using the configuration file, not custom CSS